hbc/NGS_Data_Analysis_Summer2016/sessionV/lessons/05_chipseq_quality_assessment.md

 ```
 > install.packages("caTools", lib="~/R/library")

 # Choose a mirror near to your location (i.e. northeast).
 I chose the PA 1 mirror, which is number 117.
-Some mirrors can be slower than others for downloads depending on the server speed and distance to the server.

 > quit()